oraichain/oraidex-sdk/packages/oraidex-common-ui/README.md

 ## Installation

-You can install this demo UI library using npm:
+You can install this demo UI library using yarn:

 ```
 yarn add @oraichain/oraidex-common-ui